BabyVLM-V2: Toward Developmentally Grounded Pretraining and Benchmarking of Vision Foundation Models

 In this section, we develop a computer vision counterpart, called \benchmarkfont{task} for clarity, for every vision-related \textit{measure} in the \nihtoolbox, leading to ten tasks in our \ourbenchmark, which are summarized in Table~\ref{tab:benchmark-mapping} and illustrated in Figure~\ref{fig:benchmark-tasks-figure-placeholder}.

 \textbf{The need to adapt \textit{measures} to \benchmarkfont{tasks}.} Unlike the practice in computer vision, most of the measures originally found in the \nihtoolbox\ 1) have only a couple of test examples and 2) are human-oriented but not accessible to AI models.
-Additionally, the cartoon stimuli in \nihtoolbox\;are out-of-domain from our pretraining set, preventing their direct use.
-Hence, we adapt the measures to computer vision tasks by standardizing their format and equipping each task with thousands of naturalistic examples (see Table~\ref{tab:benchmark-mapping}), separated into instruction and test sets according to the split defined in the pretraining stage.
+Additionally, the cartoon stimuli in \nihtoolbox\;are out-of-domain from our pretraining set, complicating the intended ``skill benchmark'' purpose.
+Hence, we adapt the measures to computer vision tasks by standardizing their format and equipping each task with thousands of naturalistic examples (see Table~\ref{tab:benchmark-mapping}), separated into instruction-tuning, validation, and test sets according to the splits defined in the pretraining stage.

 We construct the tasks using SAYCam to ensure that the examples are in the same domain as the pretraining data, thereby focusing the benchmarking on the models' in-domain cognitive capabilities.
 To provide an additional tool to evaluate models' generalizability, we also compile an out-of-domain test set using Ego4D~\cite{grauman_ego4d_2022} with the same techniques.
 Below, we detail the construction of \taskPictureVocabulary\ as a representative example, and briefly describe the rest.
-See Appendix \ref{appedix:benchmarks} for more details on the construction of \ourbenchmark.
+See Appendix~\ref{appedix:benchmarks} for more details on the construction of \ourbenchmark.

-\textbf{Picture vocabulary ($\ge$ 25 months):} The top right of Figure~\ref{fig:benchmark-tasks-figure-placeholder} shows the original picture vocabulary (PV) measure found in the \nihtoolbox, which assesses the Receptive Language of children aged 25 months and older.
+\textbf{Picture vocabulary ($\ge$ 25 months):} The top right of Figure~\ref{fig:benchmark-tasks-figure-placeholder} shows the original picture vocabulary (PV) measure in the \nihtoolbox, which assesses the Receptive Language of children aged 25 months and older.
 Participants are presented with four clipart images on an iPad, and an audio prompt instructs them to touch the named image.